openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/errorcodes/cj-errorcode-ability.md

 **Error Description**

-This error code is returned when internal processing errors occur, such as memory allocation or multithreading exceptions.
+This error code is returned for internal processing errors such as memory allocation or multithreading exceptions.

 **Possible Causes**

-Generic kernel errors, such as memory allocation or multithreading issues.
+Generic kernel errors related to memory allocation or multithreading.

 **Resolution Steps**